Emrhn1/Recipes-Website/README.md

+# 🍽️ Recipe Management Website

-🔧 Features
+# 🔧 Features
 ✅ Create Recipes: Add new recipes with the following required fields:

-Title
+- Title

-Description
+- Description

-Instructions
+- Instructions

-Category (each recipe must belong to at least one category)
+- Category (each recipe must belong to at least one category)

-Preparation Time
+- Preparation Time

-Cooking Time
+- Cooking Time

-✏️ Edit Recipes: Update existing recipes anytime.
+ - ✏️  Edit Recipes: Update existing recipes anytime.

-❌ Delete Recipes: Remove recipes from the system.
+ - ❌ - Delete Recipes: Remove recipes from the system.

-🔍 View Details: See full details of any recipe you have created.
+ - 🔍 - View Details: See full details of any recipe you have created.

-🗂️ Manage Categories & Ingredients:
+ - 🗂️ - Manage Categories & Ingredients:

 Create new categories and ingredients.